 Saving Scotland’s Red Squirrels focuses on one of our most charismatic and well-loved mammals – Scotland’s native red squirrel.

-Once the common squirrel across the UK, red squirrels have undergone a catastrophic population decline primarily due to competition for food and living space by the invasive non-native, American grey squirrel.
-Grey squirrels also carry Squirrelpox – a virus lethal to reds but not to greys.
+Once the common squirrel across the UK, red squirrels have undergone a catastrophic population decline primarily due to competition for food and living space from the invasive non-native, American grey squirrel.
+Grey squirrels also carry Squirrelpox – a virus that is lethal to reds but not to greys.

 About the Saving Scotland’s Red Squirrels project

-The Scottish Wildlife Trust joined forces with Scottish Natural Heritage, Forestry Commission Scotland, RSPB Scotland, Scottish Land & Estates and the Red Squirrel Survival Trust in a co-ordinated attempt to stop the decline of red squirrels in Scotland and create the conditions for this mammal to thrive in the future.
+The Scottish Wildlife Trust is working with NatureScot, Scottish Forestry, RSPB Scotland, Scottish Land & Estates and the Red Squirrel Survival Trust in a coordinated attempt to stop the decline of red squirrels in Scotland and create the conditions for this mammal to thrive in the future.